fisherro/colang/spec.md

 ## Quick activation

-`(COROUTINE ARGS...)`
+`(ROUTINE ARGS...)`

 This is equivalent to...

-`((new COROUTINE) ARGS...)`
+`((new ROUTINE) ARGS...)`

-A new, temporary instance of the coroutine need not actually be created, but the behavior should be the same as if it had been.
+A new, temporary instance of the routine need not actually be created, but the behavior should be the same as if it had been.
+This works with both named routines and anonymous routines.

 ## Scheduling